Late1nAutumn/herokuma/README.md

 # Realtime Playground

-> This repo is rendering a multiplayer Uno card game server online, powered by socket.io.
+> This repo is serving a multiplayer Uno card game online, powered by socket.io.

 ## How to play
 - The game is deployed on [heroku](https://lateinautumn.herokuapp.com/).